-All formally correct abstracts are anonymized and randomly allocated to at least four different reviewers for the double-blind peer review.
+All formally correct abstracts are anonymized and randomly allocated to at least four different reviewers for the double anonymous review.
 Reviewers grade the abstracts assigned to them on a scale from 5 (excellent/highly appropriate for the conference) to 1 (not appropriate at all), with the option (but not requirement) of adding qualitative comments.
 Reviewers are requested to aim at an average grade of about 3 for all abstracts assigned to them in order to further remove grader bias from the system.

 Members of the International Review Panel can submit their own abstract to the conference.
 Due to the random allocation of abstracts to reviewers, it can happen that they will be assigned their own abstract or abstracts of close colleagues.
 In those cases and all other cases of conflicting interests, reviewers are requested to refrain from grading and mark the abstract instead as “conflict of interest”.

 If an abstract receives grades from different reviewers that differ more than 2 points, an additional review is sought (by randomly allocating the abstract to yet another member of the International Review Panel).